You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you are getting the BTEA you do not qualify for the maintenance component of the student grant but you can apply for a fee grant to cover the student contribution and any course tuition fees not already covered by the Free Fees Scheme.
 Essential field trip costs may also be covered under a fee grant.

-If you are doing a Post-Leaving Certificate (PLC) course and getting the BTEA or a VTOS allowance you are exempt from the new student participant charge (€200).
+If you are doing a Post-Leaving Certificate (PLC) course and getting the BTEA or a VTOS allowance you are exempt from the student participant charge (€200).
 You may have to pay a course charge for books, exam fees and other costs.

 Social welfare payments and the BTEA